What is Cold Roll Steel: Types, Grades and Uses | Pros and Cons

 Here are some frequently asked questions about cold-rolled steel, answered in a simple and user-friendly way to help you understand this material better.

-2. How is cold-rolled steel different from hot-rolled steel?
+How is cold rolled steel different from hot-rolled steel?

 The main difference is the temperature during processing.
 Hot-rolled steel is made at high temperatures, which makes it easier to shape but gives it a rough surface.
-Cold-rolled steel, on the other hand, is processed at lower temperatures, resulting in a smoother finish and greater strength.
+Cold-rolled steel, on the other hand, has been processed at lower temperatures, giving a smoother finish greater strength.

 Cold-rolled steel has several benefits, including: